aindilis/flp/README.md

     -   [X] Export selected documents and folders

-<a id="org4fd3453"></a>
+<a id="orgb87ebd5"></a>

 ## Financial Planner

-<a id="orgc8deb4d"></a>
+<a id="org8c78829"></a>

 ## Emergency Preparedness

-<a id="org00b4db8"></a>
+<a id="orgdd1256f"></a>

 # More Info

-<a id="org7dce4e8"></a>
+<a id="orgc6e3922"></a>

 ## More Use Cases

--   Remembering to take the trash out before the trash truck arrives.
+-   Remembering to take the trash out before the trash truck arrives
--   Getting an automatic notification to stock up on groceries before a predicted storm hits, including the list of the groceries you need.
+-   Getting an automatic notification to stock up on groceries before a predicted storm hits, including the list of the groceries you need
--   Remembering that when you finish filling out some particular paperwork, to send a copy to your doctor.
+-   Remembering that when you finish filling out some particular paperwork, to send a copy to your doctor
--   Remember what the doctors instructions were, in a paperless office with Machine Comprehension software, and helping you to conform to them.
+-   Remember what the doctors instructions were, in a paperless office with Machine Comprehension software, and helping you to conform to them
--   Reminding you to work on your taxes, and to change your air filter.
+-   Reminding you to work on your taxes, and to change your air filter
--   Telling you that a particular plan of yours violates various moral and ethical constraints.
+-   Telling you that a particular plan of yours violates various moral and ethical constraints
--   Generating a complex monthly financial plan with contingencies for unexpected expenses and if certain income doesn't come through.
+-   Generating a complex monthly financial plan with contingencies for unexpected expenses and if certain income doesn't come through

-<a id="org091dd34"></a>
+<a id="orgc8f6f2f"></a>

 ## User Base

 -   Everyone
--   People with disabilities such as pervasive developmental disorders.
+-   People with disabilities such as pervasive developmental disorders
--   People in poverty who are one misstep from disaster.
+-   People in poverty who are one misstep from disaster
--   People with unwieldy illnesses.
+-   People with unwieldy illnesses
--   People who are homeless.
+-   People who are homeless

-<a id="org048d068"></a>
+<a id="orgd8374bd"></a>

 ## Links